test test tse

 What's happening?

-Pressure management is usually done by installing pressure reducing valves to reduce the pressure within areas of the water network.
-This is commonly used both internationally and nationally, to reduce water use and water loss, extend the life of pipes, and reduce the number of new leaks.
+Wellington Water has an ongoing programme to improve pressure management across the region.
+Pressure management is usually done by installing pressure reducing valves to reduce water pressure within areas of the network.
+This is common both internationally and nationally, to reduce water use and loss, extend the life of pipes and reduce the number of leaks.

-In Wellington City, pressure management is currently being implemented in parts of Brooklyn, and Johnsonville.
-Modelling indicates that pressure management within these zones may provide water savings of up to 300,000L per day and reduce the number of new leaks by as many as 40 per year, as well as extending the expected service life of the pipework.
+Three projects will serve as pilot studies to improve how similar projects can be delivered, by refining the costs and benefits of pressure management within the region, and informing further pressure management opportunities.
+Modelling indicates that pressure management within these zones may provide water savings of up to 300,000 litres per day, and reduce the number of new leaks by as many as 40 per year, as well as extending the life of the pipework.

 Will you be inspecting individual properties or taking any pressure measurements on site?